maravento/blackip/README.md

 ### ⚠️ WARNING: BEFORE YOU CONTINUE

 This section is only to explain how update and optimization process works.
 It is not necessary for user to run it.
 This process can take time and consume a lot of hardware and bandwidth resources, therefore it is recommended to use test equipment / Esta sección es únicamente para explicar cómo funciona el proceso de actualización y optimización.
 No es necesario que el usuario la ejecute.
-Este proceso puede tardar y consumir muchos recursos de hardware y ancho de banda, por tanto se recomienda usar equipos de pruebas
+Este proceso puede tardar y consumir muchos recursos de hardware y ancho de banda, por tanto se recomienda usar equipos de pruebas.

 #### Bash Update